Fair Work Commission finds demotions can amount to dismissal

 - the employee’s duties were changed significantly, from a supervisory, client-facing role, to a technical, “on the tools” position; and

 - the relevant clause in the employee’s employment agreement was restricted to circumstances where the employer altered a position to pursue business opportunities (not for disciplinary reasons or other broader operational reasons).

 Employers should be aware that demoting an employee can amount to a termination of employment and that accordingly, employees may be able to make an unfair dismissal or general protections claim (involving dismissal) in the Fair Work Commission, despite an intended continuation of the employment relationship.

 Macpherson Kelley has extensive knowledge and experience dealing with unfair dismissal and general protections claims.
-For assistance in this area, please contact our Workplace Relations team.
+For assistance in this area, please contact our Employment, Safety and Migration team.

-This article was written by Annabelle Uebergang, Lawyer – Workplace Relations.
+This article was written by Annabelle Uebergang, Lawyer – Employment, Safety and Migration.